scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 The only Wasm type that can store references to both GC structs and arbitrary JavaScript `number`s is `anyref` (an alias of `(ref null any)`).
 That is why we transform the types of ancestors of hijacked classes to the Wasm type `anyref`.

-In no-JS module kinds, boxed primitive values are represented with Wasm values: `i31ref` if possible, and otherwise derived boxed classes such as `IntegerBox`, `DoubleBox`, `BooleanBox`, `CharacterBox` and `LongBox`.
+In no-JS module kinds, boxed number values are represented with Wasm values: `i31ref` if possible, `DoubleBox` otherwise.
+The two boxed booleans are instances of `DoubleBox`.

 ### Boxing